Believe The Hype — Nikyatu Jusu’s "Nanny" Is A Frightening Masterpiece

 This story contains spoilers for Prime Video’s Nanny.
 As seen in the latest additions into the Black horror canon, the scariest thing in the world can sometimes be people themselves — specifically in the way their fears can manifest into a terrifying reality.
-Sundance Grand Jury winner Nanny, Nikyatu Jusu’s quietly unsettling film recently released on Friday (16th December) on Prime Video, explores this theme further through the psychological decline of a young mother in frantic pursuit of the American dream.
+Sundance Grand Jury winner Nanny, Nikyatu Jusu’s quietly unsettling film recently released this week on Prime Video Australia, explores this theme further through the psychological decline of a young mother in frantic pursuit of the American dream.

 Nanny plays out in three very different settings: the sprawl of New York City’s elite Upper East Side, the lively neighbourhood of Harlem, and the warmth (and pain) of Senegal worlds away.
 Connecting these spaces is the story of Aisha (Titans’ Anna Diop), a young Senegalese immigrant who has recently arrived in the United States.
 Like so many immigrants, she’s travelled thousands of miles from her home in search of what she believes will be a better life.
 Not just for herself, but also for Lamine (Jahleel Kamara), the adorable son waiting for her back in Senegal.